 A semester GPA below 3.25 will result in the student being placed on academic probation.
 If a semester GPA of 3.25 is not attained during the subsequent semester of full time enrollment (or 12 credits of enrollment if enrolled part-time) the student may be dismissed from the program or allowed to continue for 1 additional semester based on advisor appeal to the Graduate School.

 All students meet with graduate advisor once a semester (in November and April) to discuss their progress and to plan their coursework for the subsequent semester.

 CREDITS PER TERM ALLOWED

 Master’s degree students who have been absent for five or more consecutive years lose all credits that they have earned before their absence.
 Individual programs may count the coursework students completed prior to their absence for meeting program requirements; that coursework may not count toward Graduate School credit requirements.

-- Students will recognize and apply principles of ethical and professional conduct in the context of Slavic studies.
+4. Recognize and apply principles of ethical and professional conduct in the context of Slavic studies.